Sadan miekan mies: The Three Pint tavern

 After arriving in Turku the captain and his companion Hannu decide to stay in the Three Pint tavern.
 The tavern's maid warns the men about Mollerus, the errand boy of Martens van Heeren.
 Mollerus gives the heroes valuable information after the men threaten Mollerus with torture.
 The following scene takes place in the house of Kurki which van Heeren is renting.
 Van Heeren is scheming with Krister Kirsterinpoika, together with his cousin, the beautiful blond Kristiina Gyllenskiöld.
 Van Herren's motives are revealed: He wants to return the kingdom of Sweden under the protection of the holy church, Vatican.

 The captain and Hannu infiltrate the house of Kurki in the darkness of the night.
 Kristiina has been assigned to seduce the captain, but she mistakenly seduces Hannu who enters her bedroom instead.
 Hannu is enchanted by Kristiina.
 Meanwhile, the captain enters the bedroom of Kristiina's cousin Elisabeth.
 Captain and Elisabeth know each other, and after an argument they end up kissing.
 Kristen and van Heeren demand to know if the captain is with Elisabeth, and, while the captain is next to her in bed, she lies he is not with her.

 Turku castle

 The heroes can't escape the house of Kurki without a fight.
 They win the fight against superior numbers, and after saying their goodbyes to Elisabeth and Kristiina, ride to Turku castle with raised swords.
 Krister Kristerinpoika has set a trap there, and the captain and Hannu end up in a prison cell.
 Van Heeren and Krister interrogate the captain about the king's letter.
-The captain stays strong, and manages to capture Turku castle with the help of Koms and Taavetti.
+The captain stays strong, and manages to capture Turku castle with the help of Komsi and Taavetti.
 The adventure continues to the Koskela manor through the castle's dungeons.